-Complete 36 credits or more from a cluster of related courses you and your advisor identify.
-You should identify the cluster courses as soon as possible after enrollment, but no later than the term prior to the term in which you plan to graduate.
+Complete 36 credits or more from a cluster of related courses the student and his/her adviser identify.
+They should identify the cluster courses as soon as possible after enrollment, but no later than the term prior to the term in which he/she plans to graduate.